 - Twin Mountain – Third Monday of each month at the DMV Substation, State Police Troop F, Route 302, Twin Mountain, NH from 8 AM to 12 PM.

-You will need to bring the vehicle that is in need of the inspection, along with a check or money order made out to New Hampshire DMV for $50 to cover the inspection fee, and proof of ownership.
+You will need to bring the vehicle that needs the inspection, along with a check or money order made out to New Hampshire DMV for $50 to cover the inspection fee, and proof of ownership.
 This could be the salvage certificate or a letter provided by the DMV.

 You also need to bring along with you the insurance adjuster’s report, and other documentation that shows the vehicle is a total loss, along with proof that the vehicle has been rebuilt and is safe for operation on the highways.

-The vehicle can be brought to the inspection site on a flatbed truck, or it can be driven to the location using a temporary pass good for 20 days.
-After passing the inspection, they will add a salvage detail to the vehicle, and provide the owner with a salvage vehicle identification number verification report.
+The vehicle can be brought to the inspection site on a flatbed truck.
+It can be driven to the location using a temporary pass good for 20 days.
+After passing the inspection, they will add a salvaged detail to the vehicle, and provide the owner with a salvage vehicle identification number verification report.

-At that point, you will be able to go to the town clerk’s office and register the vehicle and apply for the new title.
+At that point, you will be able to go to the town clerk’s office and register the vehicle.
+Also, apply for the new title.
 The title will have the term rebuilt vehicle on it, and this will appear on all of the subsequent titles.

-In addition to the salvage inspection, the vehicle will need to go through a safety inspection within ten days of being registered.
+In addition, the vehicle will need to go through a safety inspection within ten days of being registered.
 This will ensure that the vehicle is safe enough to operate on the roads.